There are 5 named storms out there but only 2 may affect the Lowcountry

 Paulette crossed over Bermuda on Monday as a lower-strength hurricane.
 The storm could strengthen as it moves northeastward over the Atlantic in the next day or so.

-Dixon said the Charleston area won't seen rainfall or winds from Paulette, but there will be an enhanced rip current risk over the next several days.
+Dixon said the Charleston area won't see rainfall or winds from Paulette, but there will be an enhanced rip current risk over the next several days.

 At least two rip currents were observed in the area Sunday at Folly Beach and Beachwalker County Park on Kiawah Island.
 The rip current on Folly Beach prompted rescues.